 It is often the case that different objectives are appropriate at different times of the day and under different traffic conditions.
 An arterial road that provides access between a freeway and large residential areas but also contains traffic generators (e.g., retail centers or schools) may require a peak-period pipeline objective during most times of the day but a smooth flow or access equity objective during business hours and on weekends.
-Under these conditions, the ASCT may be required to accommodate the transition of objectives at different times of day.
+Under these conditions, the ASCT may be required to accommodate the

+It is critical to acknowledge that ASCT cannot solve underlying system capacity issues. transition of objectives at different times of day.
 Most ASCT systems today do not explicitly include features or configurations to address this, although some systems may be modified to transition between objectives with the detection of user-specified field conditions.